 d.
 Comprehensive Support and Improvement Schools.
-Describe the State's methodology for identifying not less than the lowest-performing five percent of all schools receiving Title I, Part A funds in the State for comprehensive support and improvement, including the year in which the State will first identify such schools.
+Describe the State's methodology for identifying not less than the lowestperforming five percent of all schools receiving Title I, Part A funds in the State for comprehensive support and improvement, including the year in which the State will first identify such schools.

 The MSDE is committed to providing access to a well-rounded education that prepares students to pursue post-secondary study and careers.
 As such, Maryland assumes responsibility for identifying and supporting schools that require targeted support to improve.
 In Maryland, Comprehensive Support and Improvement (CSI) schools are the lowest achieving five percent of Title I schools in the State based on the "all students" group.
-Schools will be identified based on Maryland's accountability system.
-Maryland's accountability system will include academic achievement, progress/growth, English learner proficiency, four year adjusted cohort graduation rate, college and career readiness, and school quality/student success indicators.
-Using the summative rating from the Maryland accountability system for meaningful differentiation of schools, Maryland will rank order all schools based on the composite percentile score to include both academic and school quality indicators.
+Schools will be identified based on the academic achievement and academic progress indicators in Maryland's accountability system.
+Using these two indicators Maryland will rank order all schools.
 Due to the transitions on State assessments and accountability hold, the first cohort of CSI schools in Maryland will use two years of available data from 2016-2017 and 2017-2018.
-Maryland will begin identifying the lowest performing five percent of Title I schools in the 2018-2019 school year and will identify these CSI schools at least once every three years based on the new Maryland accountability system which will be implemented in the 2017-2018 school year.
+Maryland will begin identifying the lowest performing five percent of Title I schools in the 2018-2019 school year and will identify these CSI schools at least once every three years based on the academic achievement and academic progress indicators in the new Maryland accountability system which will be implemented in the 2017-2018 school year.